ninadingole/iamninad.com/src/posts/conditional-beans-creation-in-spring-boot.md

 ---
 title: Conditional Beans Creation In Spring Boot
-summary: 'Spring Container is core to Spring Framework.
+excerpt: 'Spring Container is core to Spring Framework.
 It manages the entire lifecycle of Spring Beans.
 A bean is nothing but an instance of a class…'
 date: 2017-08-14
 draft: false
 ## If your image is within the project start the url with `./src/images/`